The SEN School Offer (Updated November 2018)

 Learning Support Assistants (LSAs) may be allocated to work with the pupil in a 1:1 or small focus group to target and support more specific needs where appropriate.

 If appropriate, specialist equipment may be given to the pupil to support their access.

 10. How will I know how my child is doing and how will you help me to support my child’s learning?

 Parents and carers play a key part in identifying children’s needs.
 Where a child has existing SEN, details about how to best meet their needs will be gathered from parents on entry.

 School parents’ evenings are held termly to discuss children’s progress and review how their child’s needs are being met.
-A child’s SEN Passport, including a support plan, will be reviewed at this meeting.
+These are of extended length for parents of children with SEN. A child’s SEN Passport, including a support plan, will be reviewed and written in collaboration at this meeting.
 Support plans will include what additional provision will be provided at school and how this can be supported at home.
 Additional meetings can be arranged to meet with the SENCO or class teacher as needed.

-Where a child has high level needs and/or an Education and Health Care Plan (EHCP) there will be an Annual Meeting in addition to termly reviews.
+Where a child has an Education and Health Care Plan (EHCP) there will be an Annual Meeting in addition to termly reviews.

 Where a child has an assigned LSA, daily conversations about their life at home and school can take place to ensure the best support and communication.

 If there are any particular areas which you feel it would be helpful to target support to your child at school, these should be raised with the teacher and they can be put into the next support plan if appropriate.
 Parents views are also sought annually through a questionnaire (see below)